magewirephp/magewire/README.md

 - [Developer Tools](./docs/Tools.md)

 ## Developers say
+> This is a game-changing tool!
+You can build practically anything with almost no javascript.
+It saves a significant
+> amount of time and is incredibly easy to work with.
+It's not a matter of whether you should use it, you simply must
+> use it.

+**Marcus Venghaus** - Marcus Venghaus - Freelance Developer & [Magewire](https://store.wpoortman.nl) contributor

 > Magewire is like magic sauce that can save a ton of time implementing features!
 > It’s great to see more tools from the Laravel ecosystem being made available within Magento - thanks [Willem](https://github.com/wpoortman/)!